 Your late enrollment penalty is considered part of your plan premium.
-If you do not pay your late enrollment penalty, you could be disenrolled for failure to pay your plan premium.
+If you do not pay your late enrollment penalty, you could lose your prescription drug benefits for failure to pay your plan premium.

 Section 9.2 How much is the Part D late enrollment penalty?